fizcris/CarND-Advanced-Lane-Lines/README.md

 ***
 ### `fit_polynomial()`
 Now comes the tricky part.
-This funciton attemps to fit a sensible second order polynomial to the detected line pixels.
-The main funtion is `np.polyfit(yPixels, xPixels, 2)` that computes the optimum second order ploynom that fits all points.
-As we stated below, the first square contains extra points to force the fitting and avoid missdetections.
+This function attempts to fit a sensible second-order polynomial to the detected line pixels.
+The main function is `np.polyfit(yPixels, xPixels, 2)` that computes the optimum second-order ploynomial that fits all points.
+As we stated below, the first square contains extra points to force the fitting and avoid miss detections.
 It is quite crude but it generally gives goods results overall.